 Designated National Focal Points:

-Committee of Forestry and Hunting of the Ministry of Agriculture
+Chief Expert, Wildlife Department of the Ministry of Forestry and Wildlife Committee of the Ministry of Agriculture